Physical objects

 Part of University of Waterloo apparel.

-A grey melton wool jacket from the University of Waterloo Faculty of Engineering worn by David Rumpel (BASc '64), an undergraduate student studying Engineering Physics.
-The front left-side of the jacket includes a patch with the UW initials and an Engineering banner.
-The back of the jacket contains gold letter patches that spell out, “UNIVERSITY OF WATERLOO.”
-The right sleeve of the jacket includes the gold number patches, “64.”
+A grey melton wool jacket from the University of Waterloo worn by David Rumpel (BASc '64), a former undergraduate student.
+The front left side features a patch with the University of Waterloo initials and an Engineering banner.
+The back displays gold letter patches spelling "UNIVERSITY OF WATERLOO" and the right sleeve is detailed with the number "64" indicating David Rumpel's year of graduation.

 Rumpel, David John Walter